mraufrufi/Random-code/SettingUp-openkm.md

-# Settingup Openkm on Oracle Linux
+# Setting up Openkm on Oracle Linux
 ## Installation java :

 Check the java version using the following command if you already have installed java: